shamciar/TBS_GoDot/README.md

 ### Known Bugs
 1. Empty event queue
 2. Game crashes when moving the cursor around in moveable area for more times than a unit's movement

+### Other Notes
+* Battlefield_Container seems to be a superclass of each chapter
+* Level doesn't seem to do much, but there are individual level scripts that load data from Tiled
+* Each of these could be a superclass extracted from the individual scripts

 # Original Repo Information